-Since I am covering authors of New Testament documents who themselves had seen Jesus, we can't ignore Peter, who, while he didn't directly write a gospel (though it seems that Mark probably represents Peter's preaching), wrote two letters.
-In both those letters Peter claims to be an eye-witness.
+Since we are discussing authors of New Testament documents who themselves had seen Jesus, we can't ignore Peter, who, while he didn't directly write a gospel (though there is good evidence that Mark probably represents Peter's preaching), wrote two letters.
+In both those letters Peter claims to be an eyewitness.
 In 1 Peter 5:1 he reminds his readers that he was "a witness of the sufferings of Christ", and he refers in his letter elsewhere to the fact that Jesus was raised from the dead (1 Pet 1:21).
 In 2 Peter 1:16 he says that he and the others were "eyewitnesses of his majesty", in referring to an incident where Jesus appeared transfigured on a mountain.